 There are some studies performed to identify the suitable process parameters for the 3D printing parts.
-It has been explored that the mechanical properties of any material and its porosity can be significantly affected by air gap and raster width [28].
-Other authors highlighted that there are five parameters that have a greater effect on the quality of 3D printed parts: raster angle and its width, layer width and its orientation, and air gap.
-Raster angle is the direction of the raster relative to the x-axis of the build table [29].
-Raster width is the width of the raster pattern used to fill interior regions of a part.
+It has been explored that the mechanical properties of any material and its porosity can be significantly affected by air gap and raster width.28 Other authors highlighted that there are five parameters that have a greater effect on the quality of 3D printed parts: raster angle and its width, layer width and its orientation, and air gap.
+Raster angle is the direction of the raster relative to the x-axis of the build table.29 Raster width is the width of the raster pattern used to fill interior regions of a part.
 Layer width is the thickness of each layer of material deposited by the 3D printer.
-The layer orientation indicates the alignment of these layers along specific axes, affecting the anisotropic properties of the printed material [30].
-Air gap is the gap between two adjacent rasters on the same layer.
-Infill speed refers to the speed at which the 3D printer deposits material to fill the interior structure of a printed object [29].
-In some studies, the different raster angles were investigated and found that the 45°/-45° filament placement provided some good results [31].
-Similarly, in one another study, author [32] investigated the different placement filament raster angles provided a better strength.
+The layer orientation indicates the alignment of these layers along specific axes, affecting the anisotropic properties of the printed material.30 Air gap is the gap between two adjacent rasters on the same layer.
+Infill speed refers to the speed at which the 3D printer deposits material to fill the interior structure of a printed object.29 In some studies, the different raster angles were investigated and found that the $45^{\circ}/-45^{\circ}$ filament placement provided some good results.31 Similarly, in one another study, author32 investigated the different placement filament raster angles provided a better strength.
 In another study, it has been identified that the raster angles 45° and 90° give the strongest parts.
-However, it also identified imperfections in 3D printed samples [33].
-In another study, the author explored other FDM parameters for PEEK and found that nozzle temperature has significant effects on roughness and elastic modulus as well as layer height [34].

-Existing research provides valuable insights into 3D printing settings, yet a critical gap persists.
-The need for systematic exploration arises to ascertain the universal efficacy of identified parameters across a diverse array of 3D printing materials.
-Existing studies predominantly focus on specific materials, limiting generalisability.
-A standardised framework for evaluating settings across materials is absent, hindering the synthesis of collective knowledge and best practices.
+However, it also identified imperfections in 3D printed samples.33 In another study, the author explored other FDM parameters for PEEK and found that nozzle temperature has significant effects on roughness and elastic modulus as well as layer height34 systematic exploration arises to ascertain the universal efficacy of identified parameters across a diverse array of 3D printing materials.
+Existing studies predominantly focus on specific materials, limiting generalizability.
+A standardized framework for evaluating settings across materials is absent, hindering the synthesis of collective knowledge and best practices.
 To address this, a comprehensive research initiative is essential, aiming to determine optimal 3D printing settings applicable universally.